IamOmarDarwesh/Sustainable-Data-Driven-Solutions-through-Data-Analysis-of-Water-Crisis/README.md

 ## A transformative SQL-driven analysis of Maji Ndogo's water crisis, turning data into actionable insights for a better future.

+A data-driven project using SQL, Python, and Power BI to tackle Maji Ndogo’s water crisis.
+By analyzing 60,000+ records, we uncovered contamination hotspots, corruption, and infrastructure failures—leading to real solutions like new wells, repairs, and reduced wait times.
+The result?
+Clean water for 18M+ people.
+Data turned into impact.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 💧 Maji Ndogo: Transforming Data into Action — A Journey of Hope and Change